open-voice-interoperability/docs/specifications/InteroperableConvEnvSpec.md

 \
 In its simplest configuration, the user proxy agent might present a text-based chat interface to the user.
 For spoken interaction, the proxy agent will likely also contain speech-to-text and text-to-speech facilities but other configurations are anticipated.
 The proxy agent may have conversational ability in its own right but in many cases, it may only provide rudimentary capabilities such as wake-word detection.\
 \
 Each arrow in the diagram denotes a message passing from one agent to another.
-Each of these messages will comprise a single dialog envelope.
+Each of these messages will comprise a single conversation envelope.
 Each conversant can 'hear' things said to it or 'say' things.
 Conversants may also invite other agents to join the conversation and take the conversational floor.

 #### 0.3 Delegation, Channeling and Mediation